Cerebral Palsy

 • Taking corticosteroids during pregnancy is shown to have no significant correlation with developing cerebral palsy in preterm births.

-• Cooling high-risk full-term babies shortly after birth may reduce disability, but this may only be useful for some forms of the brain damage that causes CP.
+• Cooling high-risk full-term babies shortly after birth may reduce disability, but this may only be useful for some forms of brain damage that causes CP.

 • A woman who is planning to become pregnant should ensure that all her vaccinations are up-to-date.

-Treatment in Cerebral Palsy :
+Treatment in Cerebral Palsy:

 During pregnancy, it is important to: